 You won’t have to ask why your wedding sucked after reading this post.
-We’ll tell you the biggest guest gripes so you can avoid them for your own wedding.
+We’ll tell you the biggest things that annoy wedding guests so you can avoid them for your own nuptials.
 Make sure you subscribe for the latest.

 Want your wedding to be awesome and not suck?
 If you want to keep guests happy at your wedding, which in turn makes your wedding even better, you’ll want to avoid these reasons why your wedding sucked, as told to us by polls from recent wedding guests.

 We brought in guest blogger Genevieve to share a survey she worked on a few months ago, evaluating recent guests.
 This list is a compilation of things guests hate at weddings so you can avoid them at your own wedding.
 From food to dancing, we’ve covered it all right here, thanks to Genevieve.
 Take it away, G!

 Things Guests Hate at Weddings

 Hey, guys!
 Genevieve here and I’m a guest blogger at EB.
 I’ve been a guest at many weddings in my 25 years on planet Earth and 5 weddings last year alone.
 As a frequent wedding guest, I’ve talked to other guests, polled our readers, thought about my own experiences as a guest, and compiled this list.
 I don’t want your wedding to suck so I have outlined some reasons why other weddings sucked so you can avoid them.
 I hope it helps as you plan your own incredible wedding adventure.